 From the Plaza, you can walk a short distance to Ledoux Street, which is home to several don’t-miss stops for art lovers:

 • The E. L. Blumenschein Home and Museum, a National Historic Landmark, which offers a collection of work by one of the artists who was fundamental in establishing Taos as an art colony.
-The Blumenschein Home is open from 10 a.m. to 5 p.m.
-Monday through Saturday and from 12 noon to 5 p.m. on Sunday, although winter hours may vary.
+The Blumenschein Home’s hours vary, please see their website to plan your visit.

 • R. C. Gorman’s Navajo Gallery, which includes the artist’s original drawings, lithographs, and bronzes.
 Days and hours of operation vary.